Murder of Erica Green: Identification

 On May 5, 2005, Precious Doe was identified as Erica Green, a three-year-old from Oklahoma.
 Her mother, Michelle Johnson (also known as Michelle Pierce), and her stepfather, Harrell Johnson, were charged with murder and extradited from Oklahoma to face charges in Missouri.
 Michelle Johnson's eight other children were taken into state custody or placed with relatives.
 On December 3, 2005, prosecutors announced that they would seek the death penalty against Erica's stepfather, Harrell Johnson.

-Police stated that Erica had died when Johnson had used a pair of hedge clippers to sever her head after she had been brutally beaten.
+Police stated that Green had died after being brutally beaten by Johnson with an ashtray for refusing to go to bed.
+Johnson then used a pair of hedge clippers to sever her head.
 Johnson's cousin, Lawanda Driskell, said that Erica's mother helped Harrell dispose of the body by taking Erica from the house as if sleeping in a stroller and telling Driskell she had given Erica to the woman who had raised her while Johnson was in prison.